SaliTech-official/SaliTech-official/README.md

 - HTML, CSS, and Flexbox for building modern web layouts.
 - JavaScript for creating dynamic, interactive applications.
 - React for developing engaging user interfaces.
-- Tailwind CSS and Bootstrap for crafting responsive and visually appealing designs efficiently.
+- Tailwind CSS for crafting responsive and visually appealing designs efficiently.

 ### 🎓 Education
 - Currently a Computer Science student, gaining hands-on experience as an intern.